Rikhav21/Robot/README.md

 The Gyroscope is connected to SDA and SCL
 The GND< and %V are all connected to the one on my motor driver.
 The Battery's 9V is supplied to my motor driver.
+## Update
+I finished a basic claw with a servo, that is connected to pin number 9.
 ## Nect steps
-In the future I am going to work on a claw and adding back a distance sensor, so please check in again later.
+In the future I am going to work on adding a distance sensor, so please check in again later.